 BCLT works with a wide variety of other academic partners within the UK and overseas.
 Recent collaborations have included the conference Dalit Literature and/in Translation with the AHRC network Writing, Analysing, Translating Dalit Literature, and the PETRA-E project with seven other European partners.

-National and regional partners
+National and INTERNATIONAL partners